CLeJack/alternative-music-notation/README.md

 The alternatives are saved as svgs, and they can be viewed full screen by clicking the raw button in the top right hand corner of the github preview window.

-[Octave-staff.svg](https://github.com/CLeJack/alternative-music-notation/blob/main/octave-staff.svg) is very close to traditional western notation, and it only _slightly_ modifies the current concepts associated with staves and clefs to, hopefully, make sight reading simpler.
+[Octave-staff.svg](https://github.com/CLeJack/alternative-music-notation/blob/main/octave-staff.svg) is very close to traditional western notation, and it only _slightly_ modifies the current concepts associated with staves and clefs to, hopefully, make sight reading easier.

 [Alpha-notation.svg](https://github.com/CLeJack/alternative-music-notation/blob/main/alpha-notation.svg) is a much more radical change that was meant to replace tracker software (Proto DAWs such as LSDJ), not western notation, but as I was writing the idea down on paper, I realized it would be a good transcription tool.